Foreign corporation: Registration requirements

 States need to know who is conducting business in the state for public safety and interest, tax and other considerations.
 Consequently, all states require companies "transacting business" within their borders to register with the state.
 Such a registration is called a "foreign registration," and such a company becomes a "foreign corporation" within such a state.

 What it means to be "transacting business" varies from state to state, according to each state's specific rules and regulations.
-For example, California may require a corporations to register based upon the compensation it pays to residents of the state, even if its revenues are generated outside of the state.
+For example, California may require corporations to register based upon the compensation it pays to residents of the state, even if its revenues are generated outside of the state.